 While AirDrop is excellent, it works best for smaller batches of photos and video rather than your entire photo library.
 If you want to transfer your entire library, it's best to use iCloud Photos or sync via Finder or iTunes.

 Utilize a third-party syncing service

 Another great option to consider when you need to transfer photos from Mac to iPhone is to use a third-party syncing service, like Dropbox.
-You could upload your pictures to your Dropbox account directly on the web, or just add photos to your Dropbox folder once you install Dropbox on your Mac.
+For example, you could upload your pictures to your Dropbox account directly on the web or add photos to your Dropbox folder once you install Dropbox on your Mac.
 Dropbox has an excellent walkthrough to help you get started if you're a newbie to the service.
-Then on your iPhone or iPad, just download the Dropbox app and access your photos and videos directly.
+Then on your iPhone or iPad, download the Dropbox app and access your photos and videos directly.

-While I prefer to use Dropbox for my photos, there are also other options that you can use as well, such as Google Drive, Microsoft OneDrive, Amazon Drive, and more.
+While I prefer to use Dropbox for my photos, there are also other options that you can use, such as Google Drive, Microsoft OneDrive, Amazon Drive, and more.
 It just comes down to personal preference here.

 We all have a lot of photos that we take and they're probably on our Macs right now.
 Once we're done editing them, we may want to just have them on our best iPhone to show them off.
 Thankfully, there are a few ways to get our favorite photos from our Mac to our iPhone, as we just showed you here.

 And if you need to do the reverse, which is getting your photos from your iPhone to your Mac, the process is pretty easy and straightforward too.
 Apple has made it convenient, and you can also use your preferred cloud syncing service of choice too.

 Updated August 2022: These are still the current steps for transferring photos from your Mac to your iPhone and iPad.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!